DN6004 - Design Competition (2018/19)

 Present and position your creative identity effectively alongside other practices, through a range of sector specific media and formats appropriate to your specific career path and proposed freelance practice

-You will produce a coherent visual and verbal presentation of your placement, exhibition or competition submission, independent research development and findings, together with a critical evaluation of your successes and opportunities for career development and self-promotion.
+You will produce a coherent visual and verbal presentation of your competition submission, independent research development and findings, together with a critical evaluation of your successes and opportunities for career development and self-promotion.

-This module will formatively assess the research, planning, critical commercial response and analysis, planned exposition/ exhibition presentation, or reflective diary of placement at the end of each phase.
+This module will formatively assess the research, planning, critical commercial response and analysis, planned exposition/ exhibition presentation, and reflective diary at the end of each phase.
 The satisfactory completion of continuing independent studentship and professional practice will be continuously monitored and forms a part of the assessment requirements for the module.
 Precise requirements for the analysis, diary and studentship will be stated in the brief.

-The final mark awarded at the end of the module will assess a range of exhibition/ self-promotion/ competition/ placement outcomes, to include a practice portfolio, reflective diary and evidence of supporting research.
+The final mark awarded at the end of the module will assess a range of self-promotion and competition outcomes, to include a practice portfolio, reflective consultancy diary and evidence of supporting research.
 Precise requirements will be stipulated in the module guide.

 Work must be carefully organized and presented to indicate the development of work and the content clearly labeled.
 Students must attend timetabled sessions.